Sixty years after King's 'dream' speech, thousands gather in Washington

 But, he said, recent Supreme Court rulings setting back affirmative action and access to abortion were a cause for concern.

-"We've seen an expansion of antisemitism, we've seen an intensification of racism," said Greenblatt, who is also scheduled to speak on Saturday.
+"We've seen an expansion of antisemitism, we've seen an intensification of racism," said Greenblatt.

 President Joe Biden and Vice President Kamala Harris on Monday will meet with march organizers at the White House to mark the 1963 meeting between organizers of the original march and the administration of President John F. Kennedy.